nkdAgility/azure-devops-migration-tools/docs/collections/_reference/reference.v1.processors.testplansandsuitesmigrationcontext.md

   description: Indicates whether the configuration for node structure transformation should be taken from the common enricher configs.
 Otherwise the configuration elements below are used
   defaultValue: false

-redirectFrom:
+redirectFrom: []
-- /Reference/v1/Processors/TestPlansAndSuitesMigrationConfig/
+layout: reference
+toc: true
-permalink: /Reference/v1/Processors/TestPlansAndSuitesMigrationContext/
+permalink: /Reference2/v1/Processors/TestPlansAndSuitesMigrationContext/
+title: TestPlansAndSuitesMigrationContext
+categories:
+- Processors
+- v1

 ---